 It is interesting to note that the Coop Extension Service cost estimates do not include any cost for the water beyond the cost of well construction and pumpage.
-In the West, cheap water is a prime reason for the expansion of irrigation in what used to be deserts — irrigation which has so decimated aquifers that cracks are beginning to appear above them on the surface.
-Subsidized water from federally funded water projects has made it possible—and profitable—to turn 12 million desert acres into a Garden of Eden.
-Such irrigated land comprises only 1 percent of the farmland in the U.S. but it accounts for 10 percent of the dollar value of all the nation's crops.
+In the West, cheap water is a prime reason for the expansion of irrigation in what used to be deserts—irrigation which has so decimated aquifers that cracks are beginning to appear above them on the surface.
+Subsidized water from federally funded water projects has made it possible, and profitable, to turn 12 million desert acres into a Garden of Eden.
+Such irrigated land comprises only one percent of the farmland in the U.S. but it accounts for ten percent of the dollar value of all the nation's crops.

 Changing a river whose flow is erratic into a waterway whose flow is steady is neither easy nor cheap.
 The U.S. Army Corps of Engineers has been responsible for navigation improvements on the nation's inland waterways for a century and a half.
-The Corps began removing sand bars and snags from the upper Mississippi River bordering Illinois as early as the 1820s.
-The channel was progressively cleared, straightened and deepened—to 4 1/2 feet in 1878, 6 feet in 1907, and 9 feet in 1930.
-Maintaining the current 9-foot channel requires an elaborate system of 28 locks and dams between Minneapolis and Alton.
+The Corps began removing sand bars and snags from the upper Mississippi River along Illinois as early as the 1820s.
+The channel was progressively cleared, straightened and deepened—to four and a half feet in 1878, six feet in 1907, and nine feet in 1930.
+Maintaining the current nine-foot channel requires an elaborate system of 28 locks and dams between Minneapolis and Alton.

 The navigational possibilities of the Illinois River were recognized by French explorers as early as the 1600s.
 The first dam and lock on the Illinois (at Henry, to backup water to a navigable depth as far as LaSalle) was built in 1871.
 Barge traffic between Lake Michigan and the Illinois commenced in 1848 via the Illinois and Michigan Canal.
 The I&M was partially replaced in 1900 by the new, bigger Chicago Sanitary and Ship Canal, which in turn was augmented in the 1920s by improvements to the channel of the Des Plaines River and the upper reaches of the Illinois.